-The Grey Album: On the Blackness of BlacknessGraywolf Press #ad - The Grey Album: On the Blackness of Blackness #ad - Used book in Good Condition.
+The Grey Album: On the Blackness of BlacknessGraywolf Press #ad - Used book in Good Condition.
 Moving from gospel to soul, funk to freestyle, Young sifts through the shadows, the bootleg, the grey areas of our history, literature, the remix, and music.
 Finalist for the 2012 national book critics circle award for criticism**a publishers weekly top 10 literary criticism and essays pick for spring 2012*the grey Album, fibbing, Kevin Young's encyclopedic book combines essay, winner of the Graywolf Press Nonfiction PrizeTaking its title from Danger Mouse's pioneering mashup of Jay-Z's The Black Album and the Beatles' The White Album, cultural criticism, improvising, the first work of prose by the brilliant poet Kevin Young, telling tales, and lyrical choruses to illustrate the African American tradition of lying―storytelling, "jazzing.

 What emerges is a persuasive argument for the many ways that African American culture is American culture, and for the centrality of art―and artfulness―to our daily life.